 1. Open, Real-Time Customer Profile

-Customer-centric businesses rely on data and insights to drive engagement and make actionable decisions.
+Customer-centric businesses rely on customer behavior data and insights to drive engagement and make actionable decisions in their quest to improve the customer experience.
 Companies today have a great deal of data, but it is often fragmented among various technology platforms and used in small pockets throughout the organization.

 2. Ecosystem + Platform